amartint/Methyaltion-associated-STRs/README.md

 •	PCA was generated using prcomp function in R and outlier samples were removed based on PCs by manual inspection.

-•	Density plots were generated using density function and outlier from the distribution were removed.
+•	Density plots were generated using density function and outliers from the distribution were removed.

 ### Additional QC steps

 •	Removing low variance DNA methylation levels (standard deviation β values >0.02 across samples)

 ### QTL mapping

 •	Methylation: Association test between HipSTR-derived genotypes and β values was performed using lm function in R.

 •	Expression: Association test between HipSTR-derived genotypes and gene expression levels (RNA sequencing) was performed using lm function in R.